jha-aman09/World-Population-Data-Analysis/README.md

-# 🌍 World Population Data Analysis Project
+# 🌍 World Population Data Analysis

-Welcome to the **World Population Data Analysis Project**!
+Welcome to the **World Population Data Analysis**!
 This is a personal initiative to analyze global population trends, create insightful visualizations, and gain a deeper understanding of demographic patterns.
 The project leverages various data visualization and analysis techniques to derive meaningful insights from the dataset.

 ## 👨‍💻 Author
 - **Github:** [Aman Jha](github.com/jha-aman09)